matthew-1313/PlayPal-FrontEnd/README.md

 ## Project Background

 This application was created with the objective of using new technologies and frameworks that we, the team, were not exposed to in the Northcoders bootcamp.
-We were given 8 days to design and develop a working application using the new technologies/framework we selected.
+We were given 8 days to design and develop a working application using the new technologies/framework that we selected.

 ------
 ## Table Of Contents